(Revised April 2014)

-Outside you can either hire a taxi to your next stop or take a yellow mini-van to Damascus Gate (Bab Al-Amood) in Jerusalem for about 38 NIS.
+Outside you can either hire a taxi to your next stop or take a yellow mini-van to Damascus Gate (Bab Al-Amood) in Jerusalem for about 40 NIS plus 5 NIS for luggage.
 The ticket booth for the mini-van is around the corner to the right.
 The bus departs when it’s full.
 The taxi is very expensive.
 The taxi driver I met started at 300 NIS but dropped significantly while haggling with others I overheard.
 In a group and with haggling you may be able to get a better per-person price than the mini-van.

 Crossing from Israel to Jordan: